Exercises

 Cool down after exercise with guided hip flexor stretching

 A cool down after exercise is a short period of easier movement after training.
-It helps your heart rate and breathing settle, gives tight muscles time to relax, and helps you notice how your body feels before you stop.
+It gives your heart rate and breathing time to settle, lets you move stiff areas gently, and helps you notice how your body feels before you stop.

 A practical cool down does not need to be complex.
-Most people can start with 5 to 10 minutes of light movement, then add gentle stretching, mobility work, or recovery support if it feels useful.
-For sport-specific recovery advice, see our Sports Physiotherapy Brisbane page.
+Most people can start with 5 to 10 minutes of light movement.
+You may then add gentle stretching, mobility work or other recovery strategies if they feel useful.
+For sport-specific recovery advice, visit our Sports Physiotherapy Brisbane page.

-Quick answer: A cool down helps your body shift from hard work to rest.
+Quick answer: A cool down helps your body make a gradual transition from hard exercise to rest.

 • It lets your heart rate and breathing settle gradually.

-• It gives you time to stretch or move stiff areas.
+• It gives you time to move or stretch restricted areas gently.

-• It helps you plan your next session with less guesswork.
+• It helps you notice pain, fatigue or soreness before your next session.

 What Are the Main Benefits of a Cool Down After Exercise?

 A cool down after exercise gives your body a calmer finish.
-It supports a gradual drop in heart rate, helps you assess tight or sore areas, and builds a simple recovery habit between sessions.
+It supports a gradual reduction in heart rate, gives you time to assess tight or sore areas, and encourages a consistent recovery routine between sessions.

-• Heart and breathing recovery: light movement helps your body slow down.
+• Heart and breathing recovery: light movement helps your body slow down gradually.

-• Muscle comfort: gentle movement may reduce the feeling of tightness.
+• Muscle comfort: gentle movement may make heavily worked areas feel less stiff.

-• Next-session planning: you can note soreness, fatigue, or load issues early.
+• Next-session planning: you can notice soreness, fatigue or load-related problems early.

 How Does a Cool Down Help Your Heart Rate Settle?

-During exercise, your heart pumps more blood to working muscles.
-If you stop suddenly, some people feel dizzy because blood flow changes quickly.
-A few minutes of easy walking, slow cycling, gentle swimming, or relaxed movement can make the shift feel smoother.
+During exercise, your heart pumps more blood to your working muscles.
+Stopping abruptly can cause rapid changes in blood flow.
+A few minutes of easy walking, slow cycling, gentle swimming or relaxed movement can make the transition feel smoother.

 Simple Cool Down Template

-• Step 1: 3 to 5 minutes of easy movement.
+• Step 1: Complete 3 to 5 minutes of easy movement.

-• Step 2: slow breathing while you keep moving.
+• Step 2: Slow your breathing while you keep moving.

-• Step 4: note any pain, sharp soreness, or unusual fatigue.
+• Step 4: Note any sharp pain, unusual soreness, dizziness or fatigue.

 Does a Cool Down Reduce Muscle Soreness?

-A cool down may help you feel less stiff, but it may not prevent delayed onset muscle soreness, also called DOMS.
-Research suggests active cool-downs and stretching have mixed effects on soreness, so the goal should be comfort, safe slowing down, and better recovery habits.
+A cool down may help you feel less stiff in the short term, but it may not prevent delayed onset muscle soreness, also called DOMS.
+Research suggests that active cool-downs and stretching have mixed effects on soreness.
+Therefore, the main goals should be comfort, gradual slowing down and better recovery habits.

-DOMS often appears after new, hard, or high-load exercise.
-It may be more noticeable after downhill running, heavy strength work, jumping, or a sudden return to sport.
-For more detail, read our guide to delayed onset muscle soreness.
+DOMS often appears after new, hard or high-load exercise.
+It may be more noticeable after downhill running, heavy strength work, jumping or a sudden return to sport.
+Read more in our guide to delayed onset muscle soreness.

-Light movement can still be worthwhile.
-It may help stiff muscles feel easier in the short term.
-It also gives you time to decide whether you need rest, a lighter next session, physiotherapy, or recovery support.
+Light movement can still be useful.
+It may help stiff muscles feel easier temporarily and gives you time to decide whether you need rest, a lighter next session, physiotherapy or another recovery strategy.

 Cool down after exercise with hamstring and calf stretching guidance